aodendaal/aspnetboilerplate-core-ng/README.md

 ```

 ## 6. Run Backend
-Run Visual Studio 2017 and open the solution.
-Set the __.Web.Host__ project as the Startup Project and run the solution.
+Start Visual Studio 2017 and open the solution.
+Set the __.Web.Host__ project as the Startup Project and debug the solution.

 ## 7. Install NPM Dependencies
-In the __\angular__ directory run
+In the __/angular__ directory run:
 ```powershell
 npm install
 ```
-This will take some time while it downloads all the dependencies
+This will take some time while it downloads all the dependencies.

 ## 8. Refresh Swagger Proxies
-While not technically necessary right at the start I want to show you how to refresh the Swagger proxies as part of starting the frontend.
+While not technically necessary now navigate to the __/angular/nswag__ directory and run:

-In the __\angular\nswag__ directory run
 ```powershell
 refresh.bat
 ```

 ## 9. Run Frontend
-Still in the __\angular__ directory run
+Return to the __/angular__ directory and run:
 ```powershell
 npm start
 ```
 This will start the frontend as well as the continuous transpiling so that as you edit the typescript and HTML files and save the code is immediately compiled and the application refreshed.

-Open a web browser and navigate to the client site
+Open a web browser and navigate to the client site:
 ```
 http://localhost:4200
 ```
+# Congratulations!
+We're halfway there!
 > At this point we've downloaded, initialized and run the bare template.
-Congratulations on making it this far.
+Well done on making it this far.
 > Now we can start to create our own customizations on top of the ASP\.NET Boilerplate platform.